UV Laser vs Fibre Laser Engraver: What's the Difference?

 Small Spot Diameter

-The MD-U Series’ UV wavelength is ⅓ of the size of a standard laser wavelength.
+The MD-U Series’ UV wavelength is 1/3 the length of a standard laser, which leads to a smaller beam diameter.
 Because of this, the UV laser only marks precisely on the spot it needs to.
 Therefore, there is no swelling across the material that could cause deformation.

 Additionally, the small spot diameter allows for marking on small products with intricate detailing.
 Some examples are 2D codes, plastic tubes, gas meter casings, and in-vehicle plastic parts.